 The Amex Platinum underwent a refresh in July 2021.
 It’s a card you get primarily for the benefits, like the $240 digital entertainment credit, $200 annual airline fee credit, $200 annual hotel credit, $200 annual Uber credit, $179 CLEAR credit, $100 annual Saks credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, Hilton Honors Gold status, Marriott Bonvoy Gold status, and more (enrollment required for select benefits).

-Amex has an excellent selection of business cards, including what I’d consider to be one of the single best credit cards in the world for non-bonused spending.
+Nowadays business cards can be extremely rewarding, and Amex has an excellent selection of these, including what I consider to be the best card for everyday, non-bonused spending.
 With Amex business cards you can earn anywhere from 2-5x points per dollar spent, depending on the category.

 Annual fee: $0 (Rates & Fees)

 Bonus categories: 2x points on the first $50,000 spent each calendar year and then 1x

 For a fairly small business, it’s tough to beat earning 2x Membership Rewards points per dollar spent.
 As far as I’m concerned, this is the best return on non-bonused spending offered by any business credit card.
 Add in the fact that the card has no annual fee, and this is a real winner.

 This is a card that just about everyone eligible for a business card should have, as it’s totally worth putting $50,000 of spending on this card annually.